Table of contents

 - Many people may find strong resin to be overwhelming with regards to its effects.
 For a lot of people, dabbing resin and concentrates is not necessarily very pleasant.

 - Using resin and extracts can rapidly increase tolerance to THC, which can diminish its efficacy if used too often.

 - Resin can require specialist equipment to ingest properly (e.g. dab rigs).

 Marijuana resin: overall

 Stronger is not necessarily better, but this doesn’t mean that it shouldn’t be made available for those who need it.
 Granted, using extremely high amounts of THC is not necessarily ideal for those who are prone to anxiety and depression, and those who are prone to psychosis ought to avoid THC use altogether; but for those suffering from cancer, extreme chronic pain, or those who need to wean themselves off from opioid-based painkillers, strong, THC-rich resin could be ideal due for its sedative, painkilling and antiemetic (nausea-bating) properties.

-Ultimately, all this shows is that cannabis is just like any other medicine.
+Ultimately, all these show is that cannabis is just like any other medicine.
 You have to dose and ingest cannabis appropriately and according to your condition, it is not necessarily suitable for everyone, and you have to take any other medications you’re using into consideration when taking it.
 Thankfully, though, the use of medical cannabis alone will not kill you, so this puts it leaps and bounds above most if not all prescription medications in terms of safety profile, regardless of how strong the cannabis or resin is.